Fourier--Mukai partners of elliptic ruled surfaces over arbitrary characteristic fields: Relative moduli spaces of sheaves on elliptic fibrations

-\begin{lemma} Let $\pi :S\to C$ be an elliptic surface.
-Then we have the following. {(\roman{enumi})} \begin{enumerate} \item For $i\in \Z$ with $(i,\lambda_\pi)=1$, consider the elliptic fibration $\pi'\colon J^i(S)\to C$.
-The multiplicities of the fibers $F_x$ and $F'_x$ of $\pi$ and $\pi'$ over a fixed point $x\in C$ coincide.
+\begin{lemma} Let $\pi \colon S\to C$ be an elliptic surface.
+Then we have the following. \begin{enumerate} \item For $i\in \Z$ with $(i,\lambda_\pi)=1$, consider the elliptic fibration $\pi_i\colon J^i(S)\to C$.
+The multiplicities of the fibers $F_x$ and $F'_x$ of $\pi$ and $\pi_i$ over a fixed point $x\in C$ coincide.
 Furthermore, if the fiber $F_x$ is smooth, then it is isomorphic to $F'_x$. \item Let $S$ be an elliptic ruled surface, and take $S'\in \FM (S)$.
 Then $S'$ is also an elliptic ruled surface with an elliptic fibration. \end{enumerate} \end{lemma}

-\begin{proof} (i) The first statement can be proved as in the proof of \cite[Lemma 4.3]{BM01}.
+\begin{proof} (i) The first statement will be explained by using Weil--Ch\^{a}telet group in \S \ref{subsec:WC}.
+See the argument around \eqref{eqn:ord_iximx}.
 By the property of the relative moduli scheme, the fiber $F'_x$ is the fine moduli space of line bundles of degree $i$ on a smooth elliptic curve $F_x$.
-Thus the second statement follows.
+Consequently, the second statement follows.

 (ii) Theorem \ref{BMelliptic} implies that there exists an integer $i$ with $(i,\lambda_\pi)=1$ such that $J^i(S)\cong S'$, which implies that $S'$ has an elliptic fibration $\pi'$.
 The Kodaira dimension is derived invariant by \cite[Corollary 4.4]{To06}, hence $S'$ is a rational elliptic surface or an elliptic ruled surface.
-Moreover it is known that in the former case $\pi'$ has at most one multiple fiber and every multiple fiber is not wild.
-Thus, the conclusion holds by (i) and Theorem \ref{TUmain}. \end{proof}
+Then, \cite[Theorem B]{MR3750214} implies that $S'$ is also an elliptic ruled surface. \end{proof}